-The university teamed with general contractor Core Construction this week to give people a behind-the-scenes look at part of the $33 million project that began in September.
+The university teamed with general contractor Core Construction to give people a behind-the-scenes look at part of the $33 million project that began in September.
 They also had an opportunity to sign their names on a concrete column with a permanent marker.

 The first phase of the project is expected to last through February.
 Erin Watts, assistant director of event management, dining and hospitality, said the event was scheduled now because “a lot of seniors are graduating and we wanted them to be a part of it.”